 The Best Stablecoins to Invest In

-In the growing industry, where are many stablecoins to choose from, it’s important to make the right choices.
+n the growing industry, where are many stablecoins to choose from, it’s important to stay informed and follow the latest crypto news in order to make the right choices.
 Here are a few reliable options to consider.

 Tether is probably the most popular cryptocurrency that is used as a trading pair across numerous exchanges.
 It is a fiat-backed currency, with the 1:1 ratio to the U.S. Dollar.
 One of its main pros is that it keeps the $1 value, meaning that users can avoid paying exchange fees and transaction costs.
 Even though this is a pretty big thing Tether has recently gained lots of negative press.
 Namely, some claim that Bitfinex is behind it, attempting to manipulate crypto markets.